drshahizan/software-engineering/materials/module4/drshahizan/interview.md

 6. **Plan the next steps**: Plan the next steps for the project, including any additional interviews or research necessary to gather more information.

 By taking these steps, you can ensure that the interview session is productive and informative and that the project is on track to meet the stakeholder's expectations.

+### Translating the information gathered from an interview to SRS document
+Translating the information gathered from an interview with a stakeholder to the IEEE Software Requirements Specification (SRS) document requires careful analysis and interpretation of the stakeholder's feedback.
+Here are some steps you can take to translate the information to the IEEE SRS document:

+1. **Organize the information**: Review your notes and organize the information into categories or themes.
+This will help you identify the key requirements that need to be included in the IEEE SRS document.

+2. **Define the requirements**: For each requirement, define it in clear and concise terms.
+Use standard terminology and avoid technical jargon or ambiguous language.

+3. **Prioritize the requirements**: Once you have identified all the requirements, prioritize them based on their importance and relevance to the academic course registration system.

+4. **Specify the requirements**: For each requirement, specify the functional and non-functional requirements, including any performance, usability, reliability, and security requirements.

+5. **Verify and validate the requirements**: Once you have specified the requirements, verify and validate them with the stakeholder to ensure that you have accurately captured their feedback.

+6. **Document the requirements**: Finally, document the requirements in the IEEE SRS document, following the standard format and structure.
+Be sure to include any diagrams or charts that help illustrate the requirements.

+Remember that the IEEE SRS document is a critical component of the academic course registration system development process, and it should be clear, concise, and comprehensive.
+By carefully analyzing and interpreting the stakeholder's feedback, you can ensure that the requirements are accurately captured and that the system meets the needs of its users.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.